Note

 The box

-parameter represents object of current box and the elem
+parameter represents the object of the current box and the elem

-property stores a DOM element of the box.
+property stores the DOM element of the box.

-That is all required to modify color of the box according to the property of employee:
+This is all required to modify the color of the box depending on an employee’s characteristics:

-To highlight boxes with other field values you can use the same logic and add the if
+To highlight boxes with other field values, you can use the same logic and add the conditional operator if

-So, if you need to add simple CSS styles you can do it right in the JavaScript, but to keep code readable I would recommend to move CSS outside from JavaScript code.
+So, if you need to add simple CSS styles, you can do it right in the JavaScript code, but to keep code readable, we recommend moving style configuration to separate CSS classes.

 /*Set a background color for the box with the gold medal*/